JettTech/Github-Resume/README.md

 ### **[JP Morgan Chase](https://www.jpmorganchase.com/) - Austin, TX: June 2016 - July 2017**
 **Personal Banker - Consumer Banking**

-- Gathered personal data, identified customer needs, and coordinated solutions to customer pain points.
+- Gathered personal data and managed sensitve information.

-- Managed sensitive financial information, analyzed bank statements, and delivered financial service that allowed the customer to bank with confidence and understanding.
+- Identified customer needs and coordinated solutions to customer pain points, delivering financial service that allowed the customer to bank with confidence and understanding.

+- Led customer adoption of new Chase mobile and online techologies.

 - Communicated with clients in English, French, and Spanish.